The 62nd birthday of President Joko Widodo, many Internet users congratulate him - ExBulletin

 The 62nd birthday of President Joko Widodo, many Internet users congratulate him

-PEOPLE’S SPIRIT – President Joko Widodo (Jokowi) turns 62 today, Wednesday, June 21, 2023.
-Instagram account @sekretariat.kabinet also congratulates Jokowi.
+Kongkrit.com President Joko Widodo (Jokowi) turns 62 today, Wednesday, June 21, 2023.
+Instagram account @sekretariat.kabinet also added his congratulations to Jokowi.

-“Happy 62nd birthday to Indonesian President Joko Widodo.
-Healthy and strong, always build a Forward Indonesia. #Cabinet Figure“said the caption uploaded @sekretariat.kabinet.
+“Happy 62nd year of Indonesian President Joko Widodo.
+Healthy and strong, always build a Forward Indonesia. #FigureKabinet,” read the caption uploaded by @sekretariat.kabinet.

-“Happy Birthday Sir.
-I always hope under the protection of Allah, healthy and wise“, said netizens.
+“Happy New Year again, sir.
+May you always be under the protection of Allah, healthy and wiser,” netizens said.

-“Happy birthday Mr. President Joko Widodo.
-I hope you are still in good health.
-Although next year’s father is not jaka the leader of the country, but I will always respect Mr. Jokowi,“said netizens.
+“Happy again, dad president Joko Widodo.
+I hope dad is still healthy.
+Even if next year dad will not be the leader of the country, I will always respect dad Jokowi,” said a netizen.
+Previously, Jokowi admitted that he never celebrated another year.
+The reason is that Jokowi said he is from the village, so there will be no more events this year.

-Also read: SBY’s dream of meeting Megawati should come true, Democrats: Creating the right atmosphere is important
+“I have never (celebrated) another year.
+I have never been a villager, from birth until now,” Jokowi said after visiting the foundry in Freeport Gresik, East Java, on Tuesday, June 20.
+2023.

 |